 Underneath all those dry flakey cells, is you, but new.
 Dermaplaning helps reveal that new, brighter layer that’s waiting to shine.
 Our outer layer of skin is constantly renewing itself by pushing new cells forward and sloughing off dead cells (“desquamation” if we want to get technical), which is part of how scars fade over time.
 By helping this process along, you can get back to even-looking skin.

 concern #3: Clogged Pores and Products That Don’t Seem to Work

 Dead skin cells that haven’t properly shed often create a barrier that prevents topical products from effectively penetrating to the deepest levels of our skin where they’re most effective.
 This is why serums and moisturizers can sometimes feel like they’re just sitting on our skin.
 Dermaplaning can also help prevent clogged pores and bumps that eventually lead to breakouts, by scraping away these layers and layers of build-up.
 It’s the perfect way to prep your skin for other treatments, like enzyme peels and microneedling that help promote even deeper cell turnover.

 We’ve also been saving one more benefit to dermaplaning: there’s effectively no downtime, so you’re in and back out at it, making it the perfect mid-day facial.
 If you’re not sure if dermaplaning is right for you, meet Tiffany, our treatment guru.

-Tiffany specializes is providing treatments built around your skin-type.
+Tiffany specializes in providing treatments built around your skin-type.
 Having experienced her own share of skin-care concerns, she takes a mindful, yet minimalist approach and focuses on treatments that enhance and help you embrace what you naturally have.
-Not only is she an absolute self-care maven, she aims to use local products that are free of harmful chemicals and ingredients.
+Not only is she an absolute self-care maven, but she also aims to use local products that are free of harmful chemicals and ingredients.